 Many young people grow up with a limited range of experiences, so that their choices for the future are made from a narrow set of options.
 Working with a group of schools in disadvantaged areas of the North West, we are supporting those schools to collaborate with, and learn from, each other.
 Each year the schools set themselves a joint agenda and plan activities designed to provide different ways of expanding the social opportunities available to their students.

-This group is now known as the North West Comino Consortium (NWCC).
-Its members are: Abraham Moss Community School, Crumpsall, Manchester; The Derby High School, Bury; Falinge Park High School, Rochdale; St Ambrose Barlow RC High School, Salford.
+This group is now known as the North West Comino Creative Consortium (NWCCC).
+Its members are: Abraham Moss Community School, Crumpsall, Manchester; The Derby High School, Bury; Falinge Park High School, Rochdale; Ladybridge High School, Bolton; Fred Longworth High School, Wigan: Sacred Heart Primary School, Bolton

 We are supporting these schools – and their clusters of primary schools – to build a network of external partnerships in their regional community and beyond.
 Consortium activities provide opportunities for both pupils and teachers at these schools to share experiences which are outside their schools’ daily routines and which are designed to enrich the learning of both groups, often by bringing pupils into contact with ‘adults other than teachers’.